|

 We also test our breeding dogs for VonWillebrand's disease, a genetic bleeding disorder.

-Our pups are socialized with their littermates until a minimum of 9 weeks of age.
-Our 15 year old daughter is instrumental in handling them to socialize them to children.
+Our pups are socialized with their littermates until a minimum of 10 weeks of age.
 We raise the pups in the house in a large whelping box in our dining room.
 It is divided into a sleeping compartment and a bathroom section.
-It is really funny to see the 2 1/2 week old pups trying to climb over the divider to start using the pine pellets to urinate and defecate.
+It is really funny to see the 3 1/2 week old pups trying to climb over the divider to start using the pine pellets to urinate and defecate.
 This is a good way for us to contribute to the ease of housebreaking the pups when they go to their new homes.

-We feed a top quality diet of Canidae kibble and canned.
+We feed our pups a top quality diet of Evanger's puppy canned.
 We supplement with Solid Gold Seameal and other herbs to insure the health of our mother dogs.